Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 You get all the tooling you need to write unit tests, integration tests and one other kind of test we'll cover later, all without needing addition libraries or configuration.

-Macro's also let you write complex repetative test code once and reuse it, even if you need slight variations.

 Is it perfect, no.

 There are libraries for providing things like fake data or mo... mo... ugh, mocking.

 You may also need a little extra tooling to capture coverage, though some IDEs handle that for you.

-None the less, testing is a first class citizen in Rust which is unusual... and awesome!
+Nonetheless, testing is a first class citizen in Rust which is surprisingly unusual... and awesome!

+Everyone should do this!

 ## Documentation

-Documentating your code is really important though it tends to be the sort of thing you only notice when faces with _bad_ documentation.
+Documentating your code is really important though it tends to be the sort of thing you only notice when faced with _bad_ documentation.

 There are documentation tools for most languages.

-JavaDoc really set the standard here and its something that has been adopted and adapted by most languages with things like TSDoc, JSDoc, PhpDoc, and so on.
+Javadoc really set the standard here, and it's something that has been adopted and adapted by most languages with things like JSDoc, PhpDoc, and so on.

 Being able to document your code in your code with these tools is incredibly powerful.

-You end up with not only searchable publishable documention but something people can read in place while working on the code and even something your IDE can pick up.
+You end up with not only searchable, publishable documentation but something people can read in place while working on the code and even something your IDE can pick up.

-Rust has taken this idea and absolutely turbocharged it.
+Rust has taken this idea and absolutely turbocharged it in two crucial ways.

 First, rustdoc is part of the base tooling.